 Egypt, where Israel had been for 430 years, had their own origin accounts.
-And while we have no complete account of them, the pieces can be assembled together to give us a general view of their cosmogony.
-For the following account I am indebted to the book “In the Beginning . . .
+While we have no complete account of them, the pieces can be assembled together to give us a general view of their cosmogony.
+For the following account, I am indebted to the book “In the Beginning . . .
 We Misunderstood” by Johnny Miller and John Soden.

 - Atum, the chief god, brought himself and light into existence.

-- At Atum’s command the water separates, producing an atmospheric bubble.
+- At Atum’s command, the water separated, producing an atmospheric bubble.

-- The lower waters recede and earth appears.
+- The lower waters receded, and the earth appeared.

-- Atum commands the creation of plants and animals.
+- Atum commanded the creation of plants and animals.

-- Re (another god) forms man in his image, with his breath.
+- Re (another god) formed man in his image, with his breath.

 - All the other gods are personified in the elements of the creation.